Kurt Angle On Who Should Induct Him Into The WWE Hall Of Fame

 On Monday, WWE announced that Kurt Angle will headline this year’s Hall of Fame ceremony on April 1 in Orlando, Florida.
 It’ll be the first time that Angle has done anything with the company since his abrupt exit in the summer of 2006.

 There’s been a ton of speculation surrounding who will induct Angle into the Hall of Fame, and there are a few names floating around like Brock Lesnar, John Cena, Charlie Haas, and Shelton Benjamin.
-But, if it’s completely up to Angle, he’d have “Stone Cold” Steve Austin induct him.
+But if it’s completely up to Angle, he’d have “Stone Cold” Steve Austin induct him.

 During a recent interview with Sports Illustrated, Angle said that having Austin induct him is a “no brainer.”
 In the past, Angle has credited Austin with teaching him the most about the pro wrestling business.